EygonZhang/FX-BEMS/README.md

 # FX-BEMS ©
-This patent describes a Python-based integrated system that utilizes an enhanced twist-blade BEM (Blade Element Momentum) algorithm coupled with XFoil to achieve refined modeling of blade forces.
+This patented code was created by researchers Yixiao Zhang and Eddie Yin Kwee Ng from Nanyang Technological University (NTU), Singapore.
+It describes a Python-based integrated system that utilizes an enhanced twist-blade BEM (Blade Element Momentum) algorithm coupled with XFoil to achieve refined modeling of blade forces.
 The design process involves: FX-BEMS_0.
 Dividing the blade into elements; FX-BEMS_1.
 Inputting XFoil parameters to obtain 2D airfoil data; FX-BEMS_2.
 Performing BEM iteration to calculate rotation correction; FX-BEMS_3.
 Setting the tip loss factor and conducting convergence checks
 # Quick Start
 ## 0. Blade Element Division
 This section of the code divides the blade into user-defined elements and outputs the geometric parameters for each element, including: